What’s Up, Hungry People?

 Three Cheese Brussels Sprouts Dip

-- Preheat the oven to 400 F. Trim any brown leaves off the brussels sprouts and trim any excessive stem.
-Chop the shallots.
+- Preheat the oven to 400°F. Trim any brown leaves off the Brussels sprouts and cut off any excess stem.
+Then chop the sprouts and shallots.

-- Add two tablespoons of butter to a cast iron skillet over high heat – it should not burn the butter.
+- Add two tablespoons of butter to a cast-iron skillet over medium-high heat; be careful not to let the butter burn.

-- Drop the brussels sprouts into the skillet and stir until starting to brown, then add the remaining two tablespoons of butter.
-Stir until melted then reduce the heat.
-Let cook, stirring occasionally.
+- Add the Brussels sprouts to the skillet and stir occasionally until they start to brown, then add the remaining two tablespoons of butter.
+Continue to stir until the butter is melted, then reduce the heat to medium and let cook, stirring occasionally.

-- Meanwhile in a small bowl, stir together the Parmesan, Gruyere, Mozzarella pearls and slices with the mayonnaise.
-Season with salt and pepper, to taste.
+- Meanwhile, in a small bowl, combine the Parmesan, Gruyere, Mozzarella pearls, and slices with the mayonnaise.
+Season the cheese mixture with salt and pepper to taste.

-- Stir the brussels sprouts and add the shallots to the skillet.
-Stir until the shallots are opaque and starting to brown.
+- Stir in the lemon juice with the Brussels sprouts and add the minced shallots to the skillet.
+Continue to stir until the shallots are translucent and beginning to brown.

-- Spread the cheese mixture on top of the brussels sprouts in an even layer.
-Move the skillet to the oven.
-Bake for 15-20 minutes, or until the cheese is melted, golden brown and bubbling.
+- Spread the cheese mixture over the Brussels sprouts in the skillet in an even layer.
+Transfer the skillet to the oven.
+Bake for 15-20 minutes, or until the cheese is melted, golden brown, and bubbling.

-- Let skillet cool for several minutes.
-Serve as a side dish or along with pita chips and crackers.
+- Remove the skillet from the oven and let it cool for several minutes.
+Sprinkle the fried onions on top before serving.
+Serve this tempting dish as a side or with pita chips, crackers, and veggies for dipping.
 Enjoy and have a Happy Thanksgiving!